zhangao0086/DKImagePickerController/README.md

 - Added auto download for AVAsset if locally unavailable.

-- Making checkCameraPermission public in DKImagePickerControllerDefault…  …
+- Making checkCameraPermission public in DKImagePickerControllerDefault.

 - Added support for custom cancel button and done button.